 6. Ditch the chair for a standing desk

 Sitting is the new smoking.
 Okay, so maybe it isn’t quite as bad for you, but the more time you spend sitting, the more likely you are to develop heart disease, diabetes and a host of other health issues – even if you exercise regularly.
 If your company allows, try switching to a standing desk setup.
 By standing just 3–4 hours a day, you can burn up to 30,000 extra calories a year (8lbs of fat!).
 If a standing desk just isn’t an option, make sure you’re taking regular breaks to walk around or stretch.

 This is a simple one, but you have to make it a habit for it to really stick.
 Whenever you have a choice between an escalator/elevator and a set of stairs, choose door number two!
 Use a steps tracker (like a Fitbit) for motivation and to track your daily steps – you can even find stylish Fitbit bands to help match your device to your personal style.
 You’ll see the difference a few extra flights can make to your energy level.

 8. Set 15-minute breaks every 90 minutes

-A New York Times report shows that we’re most productive when we work in 90-minute blocks of time.
-So there’s your extra incentive to take regular breaks and get your body moving — not only will it help you stay fit, it’ll help you do your job!
+The New York Times reports that we’re most productive when we work in 90-minute blocks of time.
+So there’s your extra incentive to take regular breaks and get your body moving – not only will it help you stay fit, it’ll help you do your job!
 Every 90 minutes, instead of checking Facebook or email, head outside for a short walk, do some easy and invigorating stretches or just spend some time on your feet, the break room or somewhere else in the office.
 When you return to your desk for 90 minutes of more work, your mind and body will be awake and ready.